 It is a carbon block filter, which is generally accepted by experts as being the best type of filter for home use, it is NSF Certified and also certified by the States of California, Wisconsin, Iowa and Massachussetts.
 And it is certified by NSF to reduce the widest range of contaminants, of any filter on the market.

 Note that "Certified to NSF Standards" is not the same as "NSF Certified".
 "NSF Certified" is what it should say, and there should be a logo proudly displayed, like this:

 If not, the company is just using the good NSF name to push their product and mislead you.
 Look for the NSF logo above!
 If you have any doubt about any company's water filter, ask to see their certification from NSF or look for it at the NSF site linked above.
-Here is Multipure's NSF Certificate.
+See Multipure's NSF Certifications at the NSF website.

 Multipure has been in business for over 40 years and are the world's largest manufacturer of compressed solid carbon block filters and are leaders in the development of carbon block filters.
 Their water filter systems are backed by a 90 day Money Back Guarantee and and their filter housing is guaranteed FOR LIFE!